 Chairman Smith called the May 14, 2009 Board of Commissioners meeting to order at 6:59 p.m.
 Commissioner Hearn gave the invocation.

 Chairman Smith led the audience in the Pledge of Allegiance.

-Acceptance of Agenda.
+Acceptance of Agenda

 Commissioner Horgan moved to accept the agenda as published.
 Commissioner Frady seconded the motion.
+No discussion followed.
 The motion passed unanimously.